For information on Fees/Student Grants/Scholarships and Financial Assistance, please click here.

-Suitably qualified graduates may be considered for entry to Year 3 of Bachelor of Engineering (Honours) in Structural Engineering, subject to availability of places.
+Suitably qualified graduates are eligible for entry to Year 3 of Bachelor of Engineering (Honours) in Structural Engineering,

-This is the most common progression route for graduates wishing to pursue a career in Civil/Structural Engineering.
+The above is the most common progression route for graduates wishing to pursue a career in Civil/Structural Engineering.
 However, a civil engineering qualification provides a broad range of skills and graduates successfully seek opportunities for further studies at Honours Bachelor Degree level across a wide range of other cognate disciplines.
-For example, in recent years, some graduates of the programme have pursued further studies in MTU Cork in
+For example, in recent years, some graduates of the programme have pursued further studies in MTU, Bishopstown Campus, in

 What do Civil Engineers do?

 Civil Engineering is the professional engineering discipline which deals with the design, construction and maintenance of the physical infrastructure of the built environment.
 This includes works such as buildings, roads, bridges, water treatment and supply, wastewater treatment, and harbour and coastal engineering works.
 In addition to the technical skills required for the above work a Civil Engineer will also have competencies in related fields such as project and asset management, and health and safety.